MENU

 Automating Collection Retrieval

 Let's say you wanted to automatically fetch new Velociraptor collections and send somewhere else for storage/processing.
-This can be accomplished via D&R rules which watch for the artifact upload and send to a tailored output.
+This can be accomplished via rules which watch for the artifact upload and send to a tailored output.

 Example D&R rule